 In religion, behavior control is a serious problem that has caused all kinds of fear and codependency in its followers.
 Religious leaders can often be found dictating where and with whom their people should live, restrict or control sexuality, and promoting dependence and obedience as positive things to strive towards.

 The idea of creating religious circles is one of the key premises of behavior control.
 If the leaders instill a particular set of rules and behaviors to be followed and obeyed, a religious circle is the perfect place to do this.
-It is understood over time that the religious circle or establishment is a safe place and the people within it are safe people.
-Over the years, this type of mentality is what has justified sexual assault and rape culture within religions.
+It is understood over time that the religious circle or establishment is a safe place and the people within it are safe people, and those particular rules and expected behaviors begin to settle and normalize.
+Over the years, this type of mentality is what has justified sexual assault and rape culture within certain religions and cults.

 Ironically, these same groups tend to condemn sexual behavior or discussion for the most part.
 Throughout history, we have seen religious leaders criticize those who express sexual freedom, and then those same religious leaders would be caught in some kind of extramarital affair.
 The fear of how to handle the topic of sex within religion has become a serious problem, and it has resulted in numerous people struggling with mental issues because of the pressure, manipulation, and pain.

 Finally, religion depends strongly on dependence and obedience.
-Without this foundation, the other behavior controls happening within the religion would be creepier, but if we blindly obey and depend on these religious leaders to guide and dictate how we should live our lives, all of that behavior control and manipulation goes unnoticed and unchecked.
+Without this foundation, the other behavior controls happening within the religion would be creepier, but if we blindly obey and depend on these religious leaders and the gods they promote to guide and dictate how we should live our lives, all of that behavior control and manipulation goes unnoticed and unchecked.

 The Danger of Behavior Control